Employee Accident Reporting for Work Related Injuries/Illness

 The supervisor shall complete a report of the incident through the ISU Accident Reporting module in iPeople.

-The supervisor will then promptly complete the Injury/Illness Log referenced in the previous section.
-If the employee sought off-site medical attention via their personal physician or through the Preferred Provider Agreement, a Workers Compensation packet will need to be completed.
+The supervisor will then promptly complete the ISU Accident Reporting section in iPeople referenced in the previous section.
+If the employee sought off-site medical attention, a Workers' Compensation packet will also need to be completed.

 The Workers’ Compensation Coordinator will follow up with the injured employee and department, if necessary, on returning to work or if there are any restrictions.
 The injured employee is required to have a return to work slip from Environmental Health and Safety or Human Resources if they sought medical attention before reporting to their department.
 They cannot return to work without one.